 We visited you seven times while you were teenagers – from the time you turned 14 to when you reached age 20.

 Most young people’s lives change rapidly through their teenage years, so it was important to visit you every year during this time.
 We’ll visit you less often as adults.
-The most recent survey took place in 2015-16 when you were 25-26.
+The last survey took place in 2015-16 when you were 25-26.
 We are now launching our latest survey, the Age 32 Survey.
 We would love to find out more about where you are now and what you’ve been up to since we last caught up with you.

 Between ages 14 to 17, both you and your parents were invited to take part at each survey.
 Your parents or guardians told us about your family background and home life, and how involved they were in your education.
 The interviewer came to visit you and your family at home to carry out the survey.